AdaUchendu/AwesomeTDA4NLP/README.md

 ## Resources
-To learn more about TDA techniques, libraries for implementing TDA in Python, R, etc., and TDA conferences, workshops, or seminars, go to [FatemehTarashi's TDA repo](https://github.com/FatemehTarashi/awesome-tda)
+To learn more about TDA techniques, libraries for implementing TDA in Python, R, etc., go to [FatemehTarashi's TDA repo](https://github.com/FatemehTarashi/awesome-tda) and [list of conferences and workshops](https://people.clas.ufl.edu/peterbubenik/conferences/)

 ## Contributing
 We welcome contributions from the community.
 If you have a paper applying TDA in NLP tasks, please submit a pull request or open an issue.